kubevirt/community/membership_policy.md

   * Mentor contributors and reviewers
   * May approve contributions for acceptance

-## SIG Chair
+## Special Interest Group (SIG) Chair

 ### Requirements

-* contributor
+* Active reviewer for SIG matters for at least three months
+* Track record of contributions to SIG matters
-* advanced knowledge in SIG subject
+* Advanced knowledge in SIG subject

 ### Responsibilities and privileges

-* is an organizer and facilitator
+* Is an organizer, i.e.
+  * Ensures that SIG meetings are moderated
+  * Ensures that meeting notes are captured
+* Is a facilitator, i.e.
+  * Advances SIG topics
-* operates the SIG
+* Operates the SIG
+  * Updates charter when required
+  * Updates sigs.yaml SIG entry
+* Communicates and coordinates
+  * With sponsored WGs,
-* communicates and coordinates with other SIGs, and the broader community
+  * With other SIGs, and
+  * The broader community
-* may claim approver rights in scope
+* Claims approver rights in scope, i.e. by
+  * Creating a sig-approver group in `OWNERS_ALIASES`,
+  * Adding a reference to the above in an `OWNERS` file
+  * Adding an `owners` reference in sigs.yaml

 ## SIG Subproject Lead

 ### Requirements

-* contributor
+* Active reviewer for subproject matters for at least three months
+* Track record of contributions to subproject matters
-* advanced knowledge in subproject scope
+* Advanced knowledge in subproject scope

 ### Responsibilities and privileges

-* leads within subproject scope
+* Leads within subproject scope, i.e.
-* is an active reviewer
+  * Sets technical direction,
+  * Makes design decisions
+  * Mentors other contributors
+  * Moderates technical discussions and decisions
-* may claim approver rights in scope
+* Claims approver rights in scope, i.e. by
+  * Creating a subproject-approver group in `OWNERS_ALIASES`
+  * Adding a reference to the above in an `OWNERS` file
+  * Adding an `owners` reference in sigs.yaml

-## WG Chair
+## Working Group (WG) Chair

 ### Requirements

-* contributor
+* Active reviewer for WG matters for at least three months
+* Track record of contributions to WG matters
-* advanced knowledge in WG scope
+* Advanced knowledge in WG scope

 ### Responsibilities and privileges

+* Is an organizer, i.e.
+  * Ensures that WG meetings are moderated
+  * Ensures that meeting notes are captured
+* Is a facilitator, i.e.
+  * Advances exploration of the WG scope
+  * Fosters collaboration across SIG boundaries related to WG scope
+* Operates the WG
+  * Updates charter when required
+  * Updates sigs.yaml WG entry
-* is an organizer and facilitator
+* Communicates and coordinates
-* gives updates to respective sponsoring SIG Chairs
+  * Gives updates to respective sponsoring SIG Chairs
+  * The broader community

 ## Inactive members